AbhijeetSingla/component-library/README.md

 Steps to impliment:
 1. Copy HTML with style classes from "index.html".
-2. Copy CSS **including the utility classes** from the CSS file located in "css" folder.
+2. Copy CSS **including the utility classes and the media queries** from the CSS file located in "css" folder.
 3. Verify the class names before pulling your hair out for it not working :P

 # Preview